reshalfahsi/instance-segmentation-vit-maskrcnn/README.md

 </div>

 Instance segmentation aims at dichotomizing a pixel acting as a sub-object of a unique entity in the scene.
 One of the approaches, which combines object detection and semantic segmentation, is Mask R-CNN.
 Furthermore, we can also incorporate ViT as the backbone of Mask R-CNN.
-In this project, the pre-trained ViT-based Mask R-CNN model is trained and evaluated on the dataset from the Penn-Fudan Database for Pedestrian Detection and Segmentation.
+In this project, the pre-trained ViT-based Mask R-CNN model is fine-tuned and evaluated on the dataset from the Penn-Fudan Database for Pedestrian Detection and Segmentation.
 With a ratio of 80:10:10, the train, validation, and test sets are distributed.

 ## Experiment